Attitude change: Emotion-based

 Emotion plays a major role in persuasion, social influence, and attitude change.
 Much of attitude research has emphasised the importance of affective or emotion components.
 Emotion works hand-in-hand with the cognitive process, or the way we think, about an issue or situation.
 Emotional appeals are commonly found in advertising, health campaigns and political messages.
 Recent examples include no-smoking health campaigns (see tobacco advertising) and political campaigns emphasizing the fear of terrorism.
 Attitude change based on emotions can be seen vividly in serial killers who are faced with major stress.
 There is considerable empirical support for the idea that emotions in the form of fear arousal, empathy, or a positive mood can enhance attitude change under certain conditions.

 Important factors that influence the impact of emotional appeals include self-efficacy, attitude accessibility, issue involvement, and message/source features.
 Attitudes that are central to one's being are highly resistant to change while others that are less fixed may change with new experiences or information.
 A new attitude (e.g. to time-keeping or absenteeism or quality) may challenge existing beliefs or norms so creating a feeling of psychological discomfort known as cognitive dissonance.
 It is difficult to measure attitude change since attitudes may only be inferred and there might be significant divergence between those publicly declared and privately held.
 Self-efficacy is a perception of one's own human agency; in other words, it is the perception of our own ability to deal with a situation.
 It is an important variable in emotional appeal messages because it dictates a person's ability to deal with both the emotion and the situation.
 For example, if a person is not self-efficacious about their ability to impact the global environment, they are not likely to change their attitude or behaviour about global warming.

 Affective forecasting, otherwise known as intuition or the prediction of emotion, also impacts attitude change.
 Research suggests that predicting emotions is an important component of decision making, in addition to the cognitive processes.
 How we feel about an outcome may override purely cognitive rationales.

 In terms of research methodology, the challenge for researchers is measuring emotion and subsequent impacts on attitude.
 Since we cannot see into the brain, various models and measurement tools have been constructed to obtain emotion and attitude information.
 Measures may include the use of physiological cues like facial expressions, vocal changes, and other body rate measures.
 For instance, fear is associated with raised eyebrows, increased heart rate and increased body tension.
 Other methods include concept or network mapping, and using primes or word cues.

 Dual models: depth of processing

+Dual process models refer to theories that describe how people can process information quickly and automatically or slow and deliberately.
 Many dual process models are used to explain the affective (emotional) and cognitive processing and interpretations of messages, as well as the different depths of attitude change.
 These include the heuristic-systematic model of information processing and the elaboration likelihood model.